MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 4. Choose **Allow users to trigger actions in external services while inside of Teams**.
 5. If you want to use a static set of parameters to create your task module, select that option.
 Otherwise, choose to **Fetch a dynamic set of parameters from your bot**.
 6. Add a **Command Id** and a **Title**.
-7. Select where you want your compose extension to be triggered from.
+7. Select where you want your action command to be triggered from.
 8. If you're using parameters for your task module, add the first one.
 9. Click Save
 10. If you need to add more parameters, click the **Add** button in the **Parameters** section to add them.